longturn/freeciv21/docs/Modding/Rulesets/nations.rst

 ==================

 Most supplied rulesets nations can be added locally without need to modify Freeciv21 distribution files.
 This section discuss the way the local override files work.
-Later sections assume that a nation is being added to main Freeciv21 distribution, even if only to locally modified copy.
+Later sections assume that a nation is being :doc:`added </Contributing/pull-request>` to the main Freeciv21 distribution, even if only to locally modified copy.

 Freeciv21 searches data files from several directories in priority order.
-Local nations overrides mechanism uses this to include files from user data directory, :file:`~/.local/share/freeciv21/<freeciv21 version>/override/`.
+Local nations overrides mechanism uses this to include files from user data directory, :file:`~/.local/share/freeciv21/<version>/override/`.
 Freeciv21 distribution has empty versions of those files in a lower priority directory.
 Once user adds the file, it gets used instead of the empty one.

 * :file:`~/.local/share/freeciv21/<version>/override/nation.ruleset`